sarahpursley/dsci-531-final-project/README.md

 To generate our project results, we have included the following instructions.

 ### Downloading & Running Code
+_To run the main analysis, we have included the final input data and R scripts._
+Input data:
+The following files are found in the data folder:
+  Final Control Input Data: [final_control_df.csv](final_control_df.csv) Final Treated Input Data: [plot-twitter-data.R](final_treated_df.csv)

 1. Clone the repository onto local machine
    ```sh